Skip to content

 1. Recalculate calories using a dynamic tool.
 Update your maintenance and set a modest deficit (~300–500 kcal/day).
 Try the NIH Body Weight Planner.
 For a hands-on walkthrough, see our calorie-goal guide.

-5. Sleep 7–9 hours.
-Short sleep increases hunger and may blunt fat loss even in a calorie deficit.
+4. Sleep 7–9 hours.
+Short sleep increases hunger and may blunt fat-loss even in a calorie deficit.
 Protect bedtime and wake time.

-6. Label literacy.
-Ignore hype like “net carbs” and read the Total Carbohydrate, fiber, protein, and calories.
+5. Label literacy.
+It's important to identify the total carbohydrate, fiber, protein, and calories.
 Check “keto snacks” for sugar alcohols and added fats.
-For sugar-savvy swaps, see Sugar facts.
+For sugar-savvy swaps, see Sugar Facts.

-7. Consider low-carb (not strict keto).
-If strict keto feels hard, a higher-fiber lower-carb approach can work just as well for weight loss.
+6. Consider low-carb (not strict keto).
+If strict keto feels hard, a higher-fiber lower-carb approach can also work for weight loss.
 We’ve listed smart low-carb ingredients that fit our meals.

-8. Still stuck after 3–4 weeks?
-Re-trim calories by ~100–200 kcal/day or add ~1–2k steps.
-If weight won’t budge after a month, talk to your clinician about other factors (medications, thyroid issues, PCOS, menopause) and whether anti-obesity meds make sense alongside lifestyle.
+7. Still stuck after 3–4 weeks?
+Re-trim calories by ~100–200 kcal/day.
+If weight won’t budge after a month, talk to your clinician about other factors (medications, thyroid issues, PCOS, menopause).
 For a bigger picture, see our program overview.

 FAQs